Neo-Nazi Site The Daily Stormer Moves To Dark Web After Shutdown

 .. a hood.

 Libertarians should love this outcome.
-(Score:4, Insightful)
+(Score:5, Insightful)

 I think it's hilarious that all the self-styled "libertarians" here are freaking out about private businesses choosing not to host material they see as potentially harmful to their bottom line.